Search results for

 As we said, the big change with USB Type-C audio is that rather than sending analog signals over the wires to the headphones, only a digital signal will be sent.
 The digital-to-analog converter, filtering circuits, and headphone amplifier will then all be housed in the headset near the headphones.
 Moving this circuitry slightly closer to the final headphone output might help remove some noise that’s picked up by long headphone cables and will keep important audio circuitry further away from noisy processing and radio hardware found inside phones.

-Headset manufacturers will be free to pick top quality DAC and amplifier components
+Headset manufacturers are free to pick top quality DAC and amplifier components

 USB can transfer more than just digital audio